Real Madrid set for hero"s welcome after European success

 The team is scheduled to arrive at the club's traditional celebration spot, the Plaza de Cibeles, at 8:15 pm (1815 GMT) and then head to Real's Santiago Bernabeu stadium where a huge party will be held from 10 pm.

-Just before hitting Cibeles they will meet with Madrid mayor Manuela Carmena and the head of the regional government of Madrid, Angel Garrido, at the nearby city hall.
+Before hitting Cibeles they will stop at Madrid's La Almudena cathedral and meet with the city's mayor, Manuela Carmena, at city hall.

+The fountain in the heart of the Plaza de Cibeles was surrounded by a white and blue banner decorated with the Real logo that read "Thanks Real Madrid supporters!".
+Four blue police vans were parked around the fountain.

+Dozens of fans gathered in plaza, some holding umbrellas to protest themselves from the sun, hours before the players were due to arrive.

+"I had to be here and celebrate this win with them," Ivan Gonzalez, a 23-year-old student who wore a pink Ronaldo jersey and a Real Madrid scarf wrapped around his neck, told AFP as he waited in front of the fountain with a group of friends for the players to arrive.

-Thousands of Real Madrid fans, many decked in the club's famous white team jersey, packed Plaza de Cibeles late on Saturday after the club won a record-extending 13th European Cup with a 3-1 victory over Liverpool -- and many said planned to return on Sunday.
+Thousands of Real Madrid fans packed Plaza de Cibeles late on Saturday after the club won a record-extending 13th European Cup with a 3-1 victory over Liverpool.

-"The players will come here and we are going to celebrate with them, because they are the best, Cristiano Ronaldo, Sergio Ramos, all of them!
-They are the best, they had a great match and they deserve it," Real fan Asta Saulaji told AFPTV at the Plaza de Cibeles.

 "This is incredible.
 Its beautiful belonging to Real Madrid, this is incredible," said Jose Manuel Rodriguez, a 50-year-old barman who came to Madrid from the northern Basque region to watch the match at the Bernabeu.